Haixing-Hu/js-common-decorator/README.md

 This function creates a instance of the specified class from a data object, whose fields are recursively initialized with properties in the `obj`.
 Note that `obj` can have a different prototype to the specified class.
-The `normalized` parameter indicates whether to normalize the returned object, with a default value of `true`.

-#### <span id="model-createArray">Class method: Class.createArray(array, normalized)</span>
+#### <span id="model-createArray">Class method: Class.createArray(array, options = undefined)</span>

 - Parameters:
   - `array: object[]`: the data object array used to create the new array.
+  - `options: null|undefined|object`: the additional options for the creation.
+    If this argument is `undefined` or `null`, the default options will be used.
+    The default options can be retrieved by calling `DefaultOptions.get('assign')`.
+    Available options are:
-  - `normalized: boolean`: whether to normalize the objects in the returned array.
-Default value is `true`.
+      - `normalize: boolean`, indicates whether to normalize this object after the assignment.
+The default value is `true`.
+      - `convertNaming: boolean`, indicates whether to convert the naming style of the target object.
+The default value is `false`.
+      - `sourceNamingStyle: string`, the naming style of the source object, i.e., the elements in the first argument of the `createArray()` method.
+The default value of this argument is `'LOWER_UNDERSCORE'`.
+      - `targetNamingStyle: string`, the naming style of the target object, i.e., the elements in the array returned by the `createArray()` method.
+The default value of this argument is `'LOWER_CAMEL'`.
 - Returns:
   - `object[] | null`: if the `array` is `undefined` or `null`, returns `null`; otherwise, returns a new array of instances of the model class whose